SatelliteApplicationsCatapult/tribble/README.md

     </configuration>
 </plugin>
 ```
 * Create a class that implements `FuzzTest` which will run a single test case with the provided data.
-If this class returns false
+This class should return
-or throws an exception the run is considered to be a failure.
-This class can be in the `src/test` tree
+a FuzzResult of OK if the test ran well or throws an exception the run is considered to be a failure.
+This class can be
+in the `src/test` tree
 * Configure the target class name in the plugin.
 * Create a folder called `corpus` and populate it with an initial set of inputs that will exercise different functions in
 your application.
 The more the merrier.